njzhangyifei/git-add-subtree/README.md

 # git-add-subtree

-### Introduction
+### Description
-A handy bash script that helps adding a subtree into a git repository :tada :
+A handy bash script that helps adding a subtree into a git repository

 ### Usage
 1. `chmod u+x git-add-subtree`